 I know that my mind starts to wander when things get out of hand...

-if I have an entire day of deadlines to meet, I’ll drink coffee nonstop and skip a meal.
+For instance, if I have an entire day of deadlines to meet, I’ll drink coffee nonstop and skip a meal.
 If I suddenly have to drive across town for a meeting, I may wake up extra early to finish an assignment before taking off!

 Altogether, distractions happen; but in order to maintain my success, I definitely have to stick to a Freelance Routine.
 I know we all have our own lives going on; but maybe you can find some insight for your own schedule by learning from what I do!

+Here’s a typical workday for me and how I maintain my sanity as a Freelancer.

 Follow A 6-Hour Rule